seedcase-project/seedcase-registry/README.md

 ## Setup the environment file

-Create a copy of the `env_example` file, to fill in with your details, using this Terminal command, assuming starting directory is `seedcase`:
+Create a copy of the `env_example` file, to fill in with your details, using this Terminal command, assuming starting directory is `seedcase-registry`:

 ``` bash
 cp env_example .env.django